 An important part of advising is helping students develop insight into their preferences, ambitions, strengths and weaknesses and learning style through such structured reflection.
-Faculty advisers or peers might ask students about how they have experienced certain learning experiences or behavior, how they felt they went, and what this reveals about themselves.
+Faculty advisors or peers might ask students about how they have experienced certain learning experiences or behavior, how they felt they went, and what this reveals about themselves.
 They can ask students follow up questions, targeting important issues, and confront students with previous choices, inquiring how these relate to the choice at hand.

 However, self-advising tools and resources can also be used to promote structured reflection on students’ preferences and abilities.
 Online exercises, as well as traditional class-room activities, can ask students to write about their learning and development.
 By asking students to respond to specific prompts and targeted questions, including follow up questions, the reflection can be structured to engage with certain aspects of their education and development, such as their learning style, preferences and ambitions.
 Moreover, such tools and resources can present students with relevant information about their development, which again can stimulate reflection on specific areas of their education.